 - Blend any dressing that’s sat for more than 1 hour for 30 seconds to emulsify it again.

-- You can put the bowl in the refrigerator uncovered and start prepping the rest of the salad ingredients while you wait for them to cool down.
+- You can put the bowl of peas in the refrigerator uncovered and start prepping the rest of the salad ingredients while you wait for them to cool down.

 - You can prepare black-eyed pea salad a day before serving it and store it in a covered container in the refrigerator.